-The Company is currently updating their master plan.
-The last update of the master plan in 2017 summarized recommended Capital Improvement projects and cost estimates for the domestic and irrigation system totaling \$18,787,626.
+The Company has finished updating their master plan.
+The 2023 master plan update recommended Capital Improvement projects and cost estimates for the domestic and irrigation system totaling \$9,079,200.

 Development of the D&O reserves will fund depreciation of assets and all capital improvements, Master Plan and non-master plan improvements.
 In the past, the Company funded this reserve with monies received from the sale of any stored water in the groundwater basins where company rights exist, and any positive balance of operations resulting from the annual service operations of the Company.
 New policies in 2020 changed this methodology and amounts in reserves are determined by the policy and not the source of revenue.